glippi/javabbreviations-vim/README.md

 # :coffee: javabbreviations-vim
-:coffee:  Vim mappings and abbreviations for Java Development, heavily inspired by IntelliJ
+Vim mappings and abbreviations for Java Development, heavily inspired by IntelliJ

 ## :warning: work in progress: